burningion/katacoda-tracing-datadog/modern-observability-in-practice/step7.md

 Looking at the code, it appears we've accidentally left a line in from testing what happens if latency goes up.

-Try spotting the line and removing the code to see if you can bring the latency down again for the application.

-What sort of an improvement in page load time did it give you?
-Can you graph the differences over time?
+Delete the line of code, and we can see there's another problem.
+It looks like we've got a classic N+1 query on our `discounts-service`.

+It seems the last developer didn't realize the way they structured their code meant making multiple trips to the database when there shouldn't have been.

+There should be a line of code which states what happened, with a fix.
+Edit the `discounts.py` file, and let's see if the changes written work.